SSaquif/simple-chat/README.md

 const io = socketIO(server); //adding socketIO listener to Server
 ```

-> Question: Will socket io mess with listener that's already registered on the server (the listener for express)?
+> Question: Will socket io mess with the listener that's already registered on the server (the listener for express)?

 > Answer: No

 Next we see set up and 'endpoint' for what happens when a client gets connected. io.on takes an Event, in this case the connection even (also called connect event), and a callback function (your handles function) that tells the server what to do when a connection happens.
 In this case we are emitting a custom event called welcome-message to the client who just connected.